 “I don’t think I would be where I am at today without Dalal’s help,” said Saadeh, who will graduate next year with hands-on training and certification in radiography.
 “I tell her (El-Barbarawi) ‘if you can’t be a doctor, no one can,’ which is something I truly believe.”

 In fact, as a Roosevelt student, El-Barbarawi has made significant progress on many fronts: Of note, she has volunteered as a translator in a Roosevelt program with John Marshall Law School for Syrian refugees seeking asylum in Chicago; she has visited the United Nations in New York with a Roosevelt political science class seeking support for an international bill of rights for seniors, and has met with U.S. senators and Congressmen in Washington, D.C. for help in advancing human rights for Palestinians living on the West Bank and Gaza Strip; and also has worked with a Roosevelt biology professor on groundbreaking soon-to-be-published research about one of the origins of prostate cancer.

-A former classmate, Arian El-Taher, who received a master’s in biomedical sciences from Roosevelt in 2018, believes all of that and more are the makings for El Barbarawi to one day be an historic figure, much like her father.
+A former classmate, who recently received a master’s in biomedical sciences from Roosevelt, believes all of that and more are the makings for El Barbarawi to one day be an historic figure, much like her father.

 “She has an ability to be both strong and warm, which is a hard combination to achieve,” he said.
 “When she speaks, the room becomes quiet,” he added, “and I see her as a wonderful diplomat on any number of important issues we are facing.”